SahinDa/Rule_Engine/README.md

 npm install
 Set up the MongoDB database.
 You can either use a local MongoDB instance or MongoDB Atlas.

-Create a .env file in the Backend directory with the following content:
+Create a .env file in the backend directory with the following content:

 plaintext
 Copy code